 Fitzsimons Thomas High School is a public high school in Philadelphia.
 The principal of Fitzsimons Thomas High School is Mr Daryl Overton.
-390 students attend Fitzsimons Thomas High School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-99% of the 390 students here have subsidized lunches.
-The ratio of students to teachers at Fitzsimons Thomas High School is 11:1.
+390 children attend Fitzsimons Thomas High School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+99% of the 390 students here get reduced lunch prices.
+The student to teacher ratio at Fitzsimons Thomas High School is 11:1.
 Dobbins AVT High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 - Cross country

 |Native Hawaiian or Other Pacific Islander||0%||%|